matthewcpp/n64brew-gamejam-2021/README.md

 npm install
 npm run prepare-n64-assets
 ```
+Now open the `n64brew-gamejam-2021` in VsCode.
+If you receive a prompt indication that `.devcontainer.json` is present, click the button to reopen the project in a container.
-Now open the `n64brew-gamejam-2021` in VsCode and launch a new terminal
+Once the folder is open in the container, launch a new terminal from within VSCode.
+At this point, it would be a good Idea to install the C/C++ developer extensions into the container.

 ```shell
 cd build_n64